Skip to content

 However, LinkedIn is more flexible in implementing inbound marketing strategies than Researchgate.

-According to a research conducted in 2014 called Bioinformatics Content Marketing Report observed that 21% of researchers preferred LinkedIn for sharing informative and insightful content.
+Research conducted in 2014, Bioinformatics Content Marketing Report, observed that 21% of researchers preferred LinkedIn for sharing informative and insightful content.

 LinkedIn As A Source Of Customers For Life Science Companies